Cost of LivingUpdated May 2026

 How Spokane Compares Regionally for Rent Prices

-Regionally, Spokane occupies a middle-market position for rent prices costs.
+Regionally, Spokane occupies a value-oriented position for rent prices.
 Compared to nearby Coeur d'Alene, Kennewick, Yakima, Spokane's pricing reflects its unique economic profile: a mid-size city balancing accessibility with quality.
 The west region generally runs above national averages due to housing costs that ripple through all service categories.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Spokane